 Tri-City Mental Health Authority established the Cultural Inclusion and Diversity Committee (CIDC) (formerly known as the Cultural Competence Committee, CCC) in July 2010 to support the agency's assessment, evaluation and development of culturally competent and linguistically appropriate policies, programs and services.
 It consists of Tri-City staff from all departments within the agency's system of care including clinical services, MHSA programs and administration.
-In responses to the staff shortage during FY 2021-22, the CIDC meetings were tentatively put on hold beginning of July 2021 and priority was placed on the planning, launch and implementation of the Wellness Advisory Councils, as well as the development and hiring of the DEI Coordinator position.
+In response to the continued staff shortage and lack of participation, priority was placed on the Wellness Advisory Councils.